We are crazy about paper and creating a place for every piece of paper in our home!

 - Multiple copies of an outdated resume

-Ask yourself as you sort, “What is the likelihood that you will need this paper again?”
+Ask yourself as you sort, “What is the likelihood I will need this paper again?”

 What exactly do you keep in your reference files?
 I made a handy, dandy little reference sheet of sample file categories.
 This is by no means a be all, end all to your filing; just to spark ideas.